yushasama/koishiteru/public/comp/writeups_md/bitmasks.md

 If a problem has "k things picked", "on/off switches", or "you can only use each once" vibes, there's a decent chance it’s bitmaskable.
 This writeup’s here to walk through the classic setups, the sick modeling tricks, and all the little ops that make bitmasks feel like black magic.

-You’ll walk out knowing how to toggle, subset iterate, popcount optimize, and tell when a problem’s asking for bitmask DP without actually saying it.
+You’ll walk out knowing how to toggle, subset iterate, popcount optimize, and tell when a problem’s asking for bitmask DP without explicitly saying it.

 ## **0) Core Definitions**